InsightfulAI/insightfulai.github.io/index.md

 # Our Projects

-We are working closely with computer vision and machine learning.
+We work closely with computer vision and machine learning.
 Currently, we are developing an application which can recognise objects from a photo.

 [Learn more about our projects](./projects.html){: .btn}